susanhcs20011026-cloud/project_1/README.md

+Note: The project write-up, findings, methodology, outlook, and collaboration statement are integrated directly into the Streamlit dashboard interface.

 # Digital Marketing Conversion Dashboard

 An interactive Streamlit dashboard that explores what drives customer conversion in digital marketing campaigns through engagement analysis, channel performance evaluation, statistical testing, and customer segmentation.